hashgraph/hedera-improvement-proposal/HIP/hip-32.md

 * This is backwards compatible
 * Existing accounts have no alias, and cannot be accessed by an alias
 * New accounts that are auto-created will have an alias, and can be queried and transferred to using that alias.
+* Checksums from [HIP-15](https://hips.hedera.com/hip/hip-15) apply to long-form IDs unchanged, except that capital letters are allowed, and are represented by their ASCII value in the `d[]` array.

 ## Security Implications